DongSunchao/gsoc-mqueue-bulk-peek/README.md

-# POSIX Message Queue BULK_PEEK for CRIU
+# POSIX Message Queue BULK_PEEK ioctl (CAP_CHECKPOINT_RESTORE gated)

 This repository contains a proof-of-concept (PoC) kernel patch and validation test suites for introducing the `MQ_IOC_BULK_PEEK` ioctl to Linux POSIX message queues.

-This work is part of a Google Summer of Code (GSoC) effort for the Checkpoint/Restore In Userspace (CRIU) project.
+This work is part of a Google Summer of Code (GSoC) effort related to checkpoint/restore in userspace (CRIU).

 ## Architecture Design